ADHD (Attention Deficit Hyperactivity Disorder) in Children and Adults

 2. A retained STNR reflex causes discomfort in the upright seated position, causing someone with this reflex to fidget or squirm in their chair constantly or just to get up.
 It also makes writing laborious and copying things from a board at the front of the classroom onto paper especially hard.
 The STNR causes difficulties with vertical eye and hand-eye tracking.

-3. A retained Spinal Galant reflex also makes sitting still impossible, causing someone to wriggle and fidget continually, or, if asked to sit still, to make noise!
+3. A retained Spinal Galant reflex can make sitting still impossible, causing someone to wriggle and fidget continually, or, if asked to sit still, to make noise!
 Interestingly, this reflex is also a potential cause of ongoing bedwetting in some children.

-The six-month NeuroMature program is designed to mature the nervous system by integrating primitive reflexes that may be interfering with your child’s development.
-We guide you through a daily exercise routine, requiring about 20 minutes of movements at home with your child, to help clear neurological blockages.
-The program includes video support and monthly reviews to track progress and adapt the pace to your needs.
+The six-month NeuroMature programme is designed to integrating primitive reflexes that may be interfering with your child’s development.
+We guide you through a daily exercise routine to help improve functioning.

-Our NeuroMature programs can improve eye-tracking, focus, reading, writing, balance, coordination, and self-confidence, while also helping to reduce anxiety.
+Parents have reported that our NeuroMature programmes can improve eye-tracking, focus, reading, writing, balance, coordination, and self-confidence, while also helping to reduce anxiety.

 Studies show a clear link between retained primitive reflexes and ADD diagnosis.